gvwilson/thirdbit/src/fiction/iffy/index.md

 She focused on the app lying on the bunk and pushed with her mind once again.
 Something inside the door clicked and it slid aside.

-Two minutes later she stood in front of another cabin door and pressed her sticky hand against the contact place beside it.
+A few seconds later she stood in front of another cabin door and pressed her sticky hand against the contact place beside it.

 "What happened to you?"